YoannDupont/SEM/readme.md

 6. [Tkinter](https://wiki.python.org/moin/TkInter): for GUI modules (they will not be installed if Tkinter is not present).
 7. Windows only: [MinGW64](https://sourceforge.net/projects/mingw-w64/?source=navbar): used to compile Wapiti on Windows.
 8. Windows only: [POSIX threads for Windows](https://sourceforge.net/p/pthreads4w/wiki/Home/): if you want to multithread Wapiti on Windows.
-9. GUI-specific: [TkInter](https://wiki.python.org/moin/TkInter): if you want to launch SEM's GUI.

 ## Planned changes (for latest changes, see changelog.md)
-1. Add a tutorial.
-Some of it done in section "retrain SEM" in manual.
-2. add lemmatiser.
+1. add lemmatiser.
-3. have more unit tests
+2. have more unit tests
-4. improve segmentation
+3. improve segmentation
    1. handle URLs starting with country indicator (ex: "en.wikipedia.org")
    2. handle URLs starting with subdomain (ex: "blog.[...]")
+4. publish some benchmarks

 ## SEM references (with task[s] of interest)
 1. [DUPONT, Yoann et PLANCQ, Clément.
 Un étiqueteur en ligne du Français. session démonstration de TALN-RECITAL, 2017, p.
 15.](http://taln2017.cnrs.fr/wp-content/uploads/2017/06/actes_TALN_2017-vol3.pdf#page=25)